Genivia/ugrep-indexer/README.md

 a 4-byte index header.
 The maximum is 64K bytes storage per file for very large noisy files.

-When searching indexed files, ugrep option `--stats` shows the search statistics after the indexing-based search completed.
+When searching indexed files with `ugrep --index --stats`, option `--stats` shows the search statistics after the indexing-based search completed.
 When many files are not skipped from searching due to indexing noise (i.e. false positives), then a higher accuracy helps to increase the effectiveness of indexing, which may speed up searching.

 ### Q: Why is the start-up time of ugrep higher with option --index?